Ninety-Three Daughters of Israel

 and the Psalms we loved.

-Read them for us, as well as for you,
+Read them for us, as well as for yourselves,

 and someday when the Beast

-we hope somebody will say Kaddish for us:
+we hope someone will say Kaddish for us:

 ninety-three daughters of Israel.